whoisiyann/Code-Cafe/README.md

-Project Title:
+☕ Code Café

-Code Café: Smart Coffee Ordering System
+A Smart Coffee Ordering System

+📖 Table of Contents

-Project Type:
+About the Project
-Java GUI-Based Application

-Members:
-- JUNIO, IAN CHRISTOPHER L.
-- SARMIENTO, BRYAN JOSEF E.
-- ORTE, RAINAN S.
-- FORONDA, MARC RENJO M.
-- BIACAN, TIFFANY QUENN D.
+Features

+Members

-Project Description:
+📌 About the Project

 Code Café is a Java GUI-based café ordering system designed to help small cafés or coffee shops manage customer orders efficiently.

-The system allows users to select items from a categorized menu that includes coffee, non-coffee drinks, and snacks, edit selections if mistakes are made, and generate receipts.
-Orders are displayed in a clear and user-friendly interface and stored using Java arrays or SQL database.
-The project reduces manual errors, speeds up order processing, and provides simple transaction records.
+The system allows users to select items from a menu that includes coffee, non-coffee drinks, and snacks, edit their selections if a mistake was made, and generate receipts.
+Orders are displayed in a clear, user-friendly interface and stored using Java arrays or SQL.

-Features to include as sections with clear headings:
+This project reduces manual errors, speeds up order processing, and provides a simple record of transactions.

+🚀 Features

-- Menu Selection (categorized: Coffee, Non-Coffee, Snacks)
+Menu Selection
+Users can browse a categorized menu including coffee, non-coffee drinks, and snacks, and select items to order.

-- Order Summary & Receipt (with file saving option: TXT or PDF)
+Order Summary & Receipt
+Displays the total price of the order and prints a simple receipt for the customer.
+Receipts can be saved as a file (text or PDF) for download if a printer is unavailable.

-- Order Management & Edit Orders
+Order Management & Edit Orders
+Keeps track of current and past orders in a structured way for easy reference.
+Users can also edit or remove items from the order if a mistake was made before finalizing.

-- Search & Filter Menu
+Search & Filter Menu
+Quickly find drinks by name or category to make ordering faster.

-- Simple Reporting (daily totals and popular items)
+Simple Reporting

-The README should include:
-- Project Title with emoji
-- Short Introduction
-- Features section (bulleted list)
-- Technologies Used (Java, JavaFX/Swing, SQL if applicable)
-- System Requirements
-- Installation Instructions
-- How to Run the Project
-- Future Improvements (optional section)
-- Contributors section
-- Clean formatting using Markdown
-- Professional tone

-Do not make it too long, but make it clear and structured.Project Title:
-Code Café: Smart Coffee Ordering System

-Project Type:
-Java GUI-Based Application

-Members:
+Shows total orders for the day and popular menu items.

+👨‍💻 Members

-- JUNIO, IAN CHRISTOPHER L.
+JUNIO, IAN CHRISTOPHER L.

-- SARMIENTO, BRYAN JOSEF E.
+SARMIENTO, BRYAN JOSEF E.

-- ORTE, RAINAN S.
+ORTE, RAINAN S.

-- FORONDA, MARC RENJO M.
+FORONDA, MARC RENJO M.

-- BIACAN, TIFFANY QUENN D.
+BIACAN, TIFFANY QUENN D.☕ Code Café

+A Smart Coffee Ordering System

+📖 Table of Contents

+About the Project

+Features

+Members

-Project Description:
+📌 About the Project

 Code Café is a Java GUI-based café ordering system designed to help small cafés or coffee shops manage customer orders efficiently.

-The system allows users to select items from a categorized menu that includes coffee, non-coffee drinks, and snacks, edit selections if mistakes are made, and generate receipts.
-Orders are displayed in a clear and user-friendly interface and stored using Java arrays or SQL database.
-The project reduces manual errors, speeds up order processing, and provides simple transaction records.
+The system allows users to select items from a menu that includes coffee, non-coffee drinks, and snacks, edit their selections if a mistake was made, and generate receipts.
+Orders are displayed in a clear, user-friendly interface and stored using Java arrays or SQL.

-Features to include as sections with clear headings:
+This project reduces manual errors, speeds up order processing, and provides a simple record of transactions.

+🚀 Features

-- Menu Selection (categorized: Coffee, Non-Coffee, Snacks)
+Menu Selection
+Users can browse a categorized menu including coffee, non-coffee drinks, and snacks, and select items to order.

-- Order Summary & Receipt (with file saving option: TXT or PDF)
+Order Summary & Receipt
+Displays the total price of the order and prints a simple receipt for the customer.
+Receipts can be saved as a file (text or PDF) for download if a printer is unavailable.

-- Order Management & Edit Orders
+Order Management & Edit Orders
+Keeps track of current and past orders in a structured way for easy reference.
+Users can also edit or remove items from the order if a mistake was made before finalizing.

-- Search & Filter Menu
+Search & Filter Menu
+Quickly find drinks by name or category to make ordering faster.

-- Simple Reporting (daily totals and popular items)
+Simple Reporting

-The README should include:
-- Project Title with emoji
-- Short Introduction
-- Features section (bulleted list)
-- Technologies Used (Java, JavaFX/Swing, SQL if applicable)
-- System Requirements
-- Installation Instructions
-- How to Run the Project
-- Future Improvements (optional section)
-- Contributors section
-- Clean formatting using Markdown
-- Professional tone

-Do not make it too long, but make it clear and structured.
+Shows total orders for the day and popular menu items.

+👨‍💻 Members

+JUNIO, IAN CHRISTOPHER L.

+SARMIENTO, BRYAN JOSEF E.

+ORTE, RAINAN S.

+FORONDA, MARC RENJO M.

+BIACAN, TIFFANY QUENN D.